QuentinP-dev/mnist_reader/README.md

 mnist_reader gives a simple and easy way to read and store the mnist database in C++.

-Mnist is a database of hand writing numbers use to test and improve image recognition programs.
+Mnist is a database of hand writing numbers used to test and improve image recognition programs.

 Download the database at : http://yann.lecun.com/exdb/mnist/

 ### How to use it

-Download the [sources](sources/) here and add to your code :
+Download the [sources](sources/) here and add the following line to your code :
 ```c++
 #include "mnist_reader.hpp"
 ```